Delta Waterway Cleanups

 Directions – From I-80 travel east on CA-12.
 Take the Marina Blvd. exit and turn south on Marina Blvd.
 We will meet at the intersection of Marina Blvd and Driftwood Dr.

 In the spring, the Conservancy hosts waterway cleanup sites as a part of the Sacramento Area Creeks Council “Creek Week”.
-For information on the spring cleanup, click here.
+For information on Creek Week and to register, click here.

 In the fall, the Conservancy hosts waterway cleanup sites as a part of the California Coastal Commission’s California Coastal Cleanup Day.
-For information on the fall cleanup, click here.
+For information on the International Coastal Cleanup Day, click here.
+To register as a volunteer, click here.